snhstq/IBM3705_R5/README.md

 ![High Level architecture of the 3705 emulator](/Images/Overview.png)

-### starting the 3705
+### Starting the 3705
 The 3705 may be started before of after Hercules is started.
-The (TCP/IP) channel conection is (re)established as soon as both ends are available.
+The (TCP/IP) channel connection is (re)established as soon as both ends are available.
 As such, the 3705 can be stopped and started at any point without the need to restart Hercules.
 The 3705 is started from directory SIMH_3705_R5 with the command:

-./BIN/i3705 3705-128k.cnf
+$ ./BIN/i3705 3705-128k.cnf

 3705-128k.cnf is the configuration file for a 128k channel attached 3705.
 Other config files available are: 3705-64k.cnf (64K 3705) and 3705-256k.cnf (256K 3705).
 Similary, there are 3 configuration files for a remote 3705: 3705r-64k.cnf, 3705r-128k.cnf and 3705r-256k.cnf.